 Since there is no ‘my life’, clutter or the unwanted cannot occupy it but can only be present in our own selves.
-How does the unwanted present itself in us if it is really unwanted?
-If you do not want something—that should be the end of it and there should never be a need to get rid of it at any stage.
-Here again we must go to the root of the problem—why does the unwanted reside in me?
+How does the unwanted present itself in us if it is unnecessary?
+If you do not need something—that should be the end of it and there should never be a need to get rid of it at any stage.
+Here again we must go to the root of the problem—why does the unnecessary reside in me?

 Our lives are complex because we are complex.
-We are many things in many environments and since different things are deemed essential in different settings—it becomes hard to know what is really unwanted and therefore clutter happens.
+We are many things in many environments and since different things are deemed essential in different settings—it becomes hard to know what is really necessary and therefore—clutter happens.
 We become collectors—and collection is not security but bondage.
 You can only collect the past; and if you are very busy in the past, how will you embrace the present which alone has possibilities for change?

 The first step is to have a clearly defined goal or focus in life; and here, we cannot be vague in that we want a good life or to be happy, etc.—these are part of the clutter!
 Focus here is not a tangible end or a vague ‘go with the flow’ idea.
 Yoga gives us the most practical focus:

 1. Pain, sorrow or stress that has come can and should be gotten rid of.

 2. Pain, sorrow or stress that has not come should be avoided.

 These are most practical to focus on as they can apply to every relationship and situation as we evolve through the journey of life.
 Clutter being unnecessary and contributory to stress can therefore be acknowledged as unwanted and gotten rid of or avoided.